mungowz/AUDO4RIAS/README.md

 `git clone https://github.com/mungowz/Computational-Docking.git`

-The GitHub repository of the project will be installed into a local directory chosen by user.
+The GitHub repository of the project will be cloned into a local directory chosen by user.

 ### External dependencies